Wolven531/summ_auto_py/README.md

 ### NOTE: The downloader takes some time to run completely (~20 mins for ~500 URLs)

+## Screenshots of the application

+When end to end tests are run, the tests make use of selenium's ability to take screenshots for posterity.
+These screenshots are saved at [./website/summ_auto_website/screenshots/](website/summ_auto_website/screenshots)

 ## TODO / Coming Soon

 1. Use elemental links to multiply data collection